 - a) all prerequisites must be completed prior to sitting the practical exam.
-In addition to prerequisites listed above, returning judges must also complete the online modules. - b) returning A and B level judges must sit their practical exam at either the Australian Dressage c) G level judges must recommence their training from the beginning
+In addition to prerequisites listed above, returning judges must also complete the online modules. - b) returning A and B level judges must sit their practical exam at either the Australian Dressage Championships or the Dressage Festival and such arrangements are to be made through the at an event designated by the EADOC - c) G level judges must recommence their training from the beginning